Historical Society of Forest Park

 Get Involved

 The Historical Society of Forest Park (HSFP) was founded in 1975 and was led by Dr. Frank Orland for more than 25 years.
-Currently, we are a volunteer board led by an Executive Director.
+Currently, we are a volunteer board of directors and led by an Executive Director.
 We believe in bringing Forest Park’s history to the community through different engaging events, our display case at Village Hall, and online exhibits on our website.
 Become a member.

 Supported by